dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ### Section 9.
 The NPC shall be responsible for hiring and discharging staff as necessary.

+### Section 10.
+The NPC will use a consensus-building process such as in [A Short Guide To Consensus Building](https://publicdisputes.mit.edu/short-guide-consensus-building).
+This shall include at a minimum: identifying and consulting stakeholders, use of neutral facilitators, and efforts to satisfy concerns of holdouts.

 ## Article IX.
 National Advisory Committee
 ### Section 1.